-At the end of her refit, she was “demoted” to a second rater to save her hull from the strain of the armaments usually carried by first raters.
-A shadow of her former self, in April 1808 Victory resumed duties.
+At the end of her refit, the HMS Victory was “demoted” to a second rater to save her hull from the strain of the armaments usually carried by first raters.
+A shadow of her former self, in April 1808 the HMS Victory resumed duties.
 For the next four years she was flagship to Admiral Saumarez, a Channel Islander, who sailed her to Gothenburg in Sweden.
 After the Baltic Campaigns, she returned to the Iberian coast to help evacuate Sir John Moore’s army from the Peninsular War.

-Victory’s remarkable career ended in December 1812.
+The remarkable career of the HMS Victory ended in December 1812.
 She had a final refit as the Port Admiral’s flagship in 1823.
 She stayed by the entrance to Portsmouth Harbour for a century.
 The custom of holding Trafalgar Anniversary Dinners on board her began in 1824 along with those of toasting The Immortal Memory, flying the signal “England Expects That Every Man Will Do His Duty” on Trafalgar Day, and laying wreaths at the places where Nelson fell and later died.
-Over the years, Victory?s condition deteriorated with only minimal repairs carried out to her.
+Over the years the condition of the HMS Victoty deteriorated with only minimal repairs carried out to her.
 The Society for Nautical Research mounted a rescue, achieving funds through a national appeal.
 She again took pride of place in Portsmouth Dockyard No 2 dock in 1922.

 Member of The Nautical Research Guild

 Learn model about the HMS Victory – Wikidedia